nishmsyr/OnlineSuitShop/README.md

 This is a Online Suit Shop System.
+We created our own company for our group project which sell suits and accessories through online website.
+We use HTML, CSS and JavaScript as foundation of our website.